dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps.rst

   #.
 Wait up to 5 minutes for Dockstore to process the new version
   #.
 See workflow on Dockstore

+  Our docs sometimes use "GitHub App registration" and "registration with a .dockstore.yml file" interchangeably, as they are equivalent terms.
+The Dockstore GitHub App and a .dockstore.yml file are two components of the same registration method.

 This document gives a high level overview of how Dockstore uses GitHub apps.
 For extra details on configuring and using the Dockstore GitHub App, `see our other docs on the here </getting-started/github-apps/github-apps-landing-page>`.